 85 Liberty Ship Way, Sausalito CA 94965 (See Map Below)

-Neighborhood: Marinship.
+Le Garage’s Neighborhood: Marinship.
 Website and link for reservations are here.
 Use these links to see menus for weekend brunch, lunch and dinner.
 Wine list is here.
 Open for coffee and pastries in the morning (get there early because the best goodies go first), lunch and dinner, plus brunch on weekends.
-Free parking in lot on far side of Schoonmaker Harbor lot; look for the sign that says “Le Garage Parking.”
+Limited free parking in lot on far side of Schoonmaker Harbor lot; look for the sign that says “Le Garage Parking.”

-Insiders Tip: Le Garage can be a little hard to find — the Google Map below will help you sort it out and it’s definitely worth the effort once you’re sitting right by the edge of the Bay.
+Insiders Tip: Le Garage can be a little hard to find — most car and phone GPS apps will get you there (and we have a map below), and it’s definitely worth the effort once you’re sitting right by the edge of the Bay.
 The confusing streets are a byproduct of the fact that Le Garage is located in a neighborhood where the Bay was filled in to create the historic Marinship Shipyards in 1942 after the U.S. entered World War II.

-Le Garage is The French Restaurant in Sausalito, and they do a good job of being “The” French place (although they have now opened a second Sausalito French restaurant, Fast Food Francais).
-If you want to order in French, this is the place to come — all the servers who have helped us have been fluent.
+Le Garage is the only French Restaurant in Sausalito, and they do a good job of being “The” French place (after the Covid-era demise of their second Sausalito French restaurant, Fast Food Francais).
+If you want to order in French, their restaurants are the place to come — all the servers who have helped us have been fluent.
 Their Kobe Beef burger is fabulous.
 Le Garage really does have a roll-up garage door and concrete floors in the restaurant, and in nice weather the outdoor patio is a wonderful place to dine.
 Real French food from a real French chef (what a concept!) in a lovely harbor-view setting in the Schoonmaker office complex.
 On the high end in both food quality (Kobe beef) and price, despite the casual atmosphere.
 They also have a great selection of goodies to go with your morning coffee (to the delight of people in nearby offices), but be sure to get there early because the bakery treats do sell out a high percentage of the time.